 - Have taken the Assessment Tests at Cañada College, College of San Mateo, or Skyline College. - Are a former student or new transfer student from another accredited college in the United States and have completed coursework in mathematics and/or English with a grade of "C" or better.
 (Must bring unofficial transcripts or other evidence of grades to your counseling appointment to verify this exemption.) - Can show evidence of completing the College Board Advanced Placement Test (AP) in English Language or in English Literature with a score of 3, 4, or 5. - Can show evidence of completing the College Board Advanced Placement Test (AP) in mathematics with a score of 3, 4, or 5.
-(Must bring AP scores to your counseling appointment to verify this exemption.) - You are a high school senior planning to attend either summer or fall classes at Cañada and have completed the EAP testing at your high school; your EAP results will place you into either transfer level English, Math, or both.
-(Note: For any results that do not place you into a transfer level course you will have to take the COMPASS assessment test for those sections.) - Students with approved English results are eligible to English 100 - Students with approved Math results are eligible for math 125, 130, 140, 200, 241
+(Must bring AP scores to your counseling appointment to verify this exemption.) - You are a high school senior planning to attend either summer or fall classes at Cañada and have completed the CAASPP testing at your high school; your CAASPP results will place you into either transfer level English, Math, or both.
+(Note: For any results that do not place you into a transfer level course you will have to take the COMPASS assessment test for those sections.) - Multiple Measures Assessment Program: You are a current year California high school senior or graduated from a California high school within the past 3 years, and meet the following criteria for high school English and/or Math classes: - English: completed 11th or 12th grade English, Composition, Advanced Composition, Expository Reading and Writing, Secondary English/Language Arts/Reading, AP English Language, AP English Literature, IB International English Language with a cumulative GPA of 2.3 and a grade of B- or higher in one of the courses listed above - Math: completed an equivalent of Algebra II, Integrated Math 3, Higher-Level Math (Statistics, Trigonometry, Pre-Calculus, Calculus) in 11th or 12th grade with a cumulative GPA of 3.2 and a grade of C or higher in one of the courses listed above - Students with approved English results are eligible for English 100